superorbital/cludo/README.md

 ```

 Then your team would include this `cludo.yaml` file in a directory in the project's git
-repository to configure the target `cludod` server and environment:
+repository to configure the `cludod` server enpoint **and** target environment.

+* In the example below:
+  * `https://cludo.bigco.com/` is the endpoint where the `cludod` server is listening for connections.
+  * `staging` is the name of a target that is configured in the `cludod` server config file.

 ``` yaml
 target: https://cludo.bigco.com/staging
 ```

 Alternatively, you can provide the values as environment variables:

 ``` console
 $ export CLUDO_TARGET=https://cludo.bigco.com/staging